 Take some caustic soda solution in another dropper.
 Add this solution drop by drop to the third test tube, counting the drops as you pour them.
 Shake the test tube well after adding each drop to see if the colour of the solution changes or not.
 Keep adding drops of caustic soda solution till the solution in the test tube begins to turn pink.
-What is the nature of the solution in this test tube?
+What is the nature of the solution in this test tube now?
 Is it acidic or basic?
 (3) Now add a drop of hydrochloric acid to this test tube and see whether the solution changes back to its original colourless form.
 If it has not changed, add another drop of hydrochloric acid solution.
 Keep adding drops until the solution in the test tube turns colourless.
+Remember to shake the test tube while adding the drops.
 What is the nature of the solution now?
 Is it acidic or basic?
-(4) If you are given an acidic solution, can you change it into a basic solution on the basis of what your learned in this experiment?
+(4) If you are given an acidic solution, how can you change it into a basic solution on the basis of what you learned in this experiment?
 (5) If you are given a basic solution, how would you change it into an acidic one?
 (6) We saw in this experiment that a stage comes when the acidic solution turns basic if one additional drop of caustic soda is added to it.
 If a drop of acid is then added to this basic solution, it again turns acidic.
 Think it over and suggest a way in which you can prepare a neutral solution in this experiment.
 Discuss your method with your teacher and then write it down in your own words.
 (7) A neutral solution is obtained by mixing fixed quantities of an acid and a base.
 We can say in the above experiment that the point where a neutral solution forms lies somewhere between the point where the acidic solution turns basic when a drop of basic solution is added to it and the basic solution, in turn, becomes acidic when a drop of acid solution is added to it.
 This process is called neutralisation.
+That is why when the nature of a solution changes on adding one drop of acid or base, the solution is considered to have become almost neutral.
 How many drops of caustic soda were required to neutralise 10 drops of the acidic solution?
-(8) EXPERIMENT 2 AN EXERCISE IN NEUTRALISATION Pour 25 drops of the hydrochloric acid given to you in Experiment 1 in a clean test tube.
+(8) EXPERIMENT 2: AN EXERCISE IN NEUTRALISATION Pour 25 drops of the hydrochloric acid given to you in Experiment 1 in a clean test tube.
 Add two drops of colourless indicator solution to this test tube.
 On the basis of your answer to Question 8, estimate how many drops of caustic soda solution would be required to neutralise 25 drops of hydrochloric acid solution.
 (9) Now, add caustic soda solution drop by drop to the test tube to neutralise the solution it contains.
-Did you add more or less drops of caustic soda than you estimated to neutralise the solution?
+Did you add more or less drops of caustic soda than you had estimated to neutralise the solution?
 (10) EXPERIMENT 3 Your teacher will prepare a fresh solution of hydrochloric acid for this experiment.
-To do this he will take 25 ml of the hydrochloric acid solution used in Experiment 2 and add enough water to it to make its volume 50 ml.
+To do this he/she will take 25 ml of the hydrochloric acid solution used in Experiment 2 in a measuring cylinder and add enough water to it to make its volume 50 ml.
 Pour 25 drops of this new solution in a clean test tube.